Quality Schools, Where Character Counts

 Staff will also encourage and reinforce appropriate student behaviour, provide students with feedback and evaluation regarding their behaviour, undertake to be good role models, provide structure and supervision required for the prevention of misbehaviour, and partner with parents/guardians to build student success.

 School personnel use many strategies aimed at producing appropriate student behaviour.
-Staff may

 - Correct students, redirect them, and review required behaviours

 - Assign special learning projects designed to improve student knowledge and performance related to school behaviour

 - Change supervision, structure, procedures and work locations as required

 - Require students to write plans for future success